Scott MacKay CommentaryScott MacKay Commentary: Democratic Gubernatorial Candidates Start Taking Off The Gloves

-Rhode Island Public Radio is seeking an audio production intern to start in early June.
-The intern will work one, three-hour shift per week on Wednesday, Thursday, or Friday for approximately 2 to 4 months.
+Rhode Island Public Radio is not currently seeking audio production interns.
+For future reference: the intern will work one, three-hour shift per week on Wednesday, Thursday, or Friday for approximately 2 to 4 months.
 Duties include: editing music for use as background and buttons; editing promos for local features and events; editing national programming promos for local broadcast; assisting the Operations & Production Manager with other audio production tasks.
 Familiarity with digital audio or video editing software is preferred.
-To apply, please email a resume and cover letter to James Baumgartner: email@example.com.
+To apply, please email a resume and cover letter to James Baumgartner: firstname.lastname@example.org.

 Rhode Island Public Radio is not currently seeking interns for the newsroom internship.
-We will accept applications for summer internships in March 2014.
 For future reference: Interns will work two, four-hour shifts per week in the newsroom writing and producing stories for the daily newscasts.
 Duties include: researching, interviewing both in the newsroom and out in the field, editing audio, and writing news copy.
 Interns will also post their stories on the RIPR website and assist with other duties in the newsroom.
 This is a great opportunity to learn the core skills of broadcast journalism while working alongside experienced journalists.
 Internship shifts run from 10:00 AM - 2:00 PM or Noon - 4:00 PM, Monday through Friday.